eazeldon/la-bar-part-2/README.md

 Is in place to give easy access to the main pages of the site.

+### "Top" link in footer

+The footer contains a link named "Top" to ensure the visitor can with one simple step get back to the beginning of the page instead having to scroll back to the top.

 ### About

 About is a simple story of how the founders created this restaurant and bar.